JamesIves/hlds-docker/README.md

 <img align="right" width="120" height="auto"  src="./.github/docs/crowbar.png" alt="Crowbar">

 Creates a [Half-Life Dedicated Server](https://help.steampowered.com/en/faqs/view/081A-106F-B906-1A7A) instance using [Docker](https://www.docker.com).
-You can run any games the Half-Life Dedicated Server client supports out of the box, including the ability to add custom configurations and plugins.
+You can run any games the Half-Life Dedicated Server client supports out of the box, including the ability to add custom configurations, mods and plugins.

 ## Setup ⚙️